John Ch.21

 like a weaned child is my soul within me.
 King David, Psalm 131:1-2

-Here, in this place, is where we now find the Apostles
+Here, in this place, is where we now find the Apostles.

 Now the servants and officers had made a charcoal fire, because it was cold, and they were standing and warming themselves.
 Peter also was with them, standing and warming himself.
 See Ch.18:18

-For Peter especially, sitting around this charcoal fire, eating and fellowshipping with the One that just a few days earlier, he had denied, three times, while warming himself by another charcoal fire.
+For Peter especially, this is a bitter sweet moment of pain and also healing: Here he is, sitting around this charcoal fire, eating and fellowshipping with the One that just a few days earlier, he had denied, three times, while warming himself by another charcoal fire: But here is the dawn of the New Covenant…the New Day: Now is the time for redemption:

-Luke 5:8 But when Simon Peter saw it, he fell down at Jesus' knees, saying, “Depart from me, for I am a sinful man, O Lord.”
-For he and all who were with him were astonished at the catch of fish that they had taken, 10 and so also were James and John, sons of Zebedee, who were partners with Simon.
+But when Simon Peter saw it, he fell down at Jesus' knees, saying, “Depart from me, for I am a sinful man, O Lord.”

 Jesus and Peter